 You must also immediately inform the University Library Lending Section about the loss of your UniCard under the number: 0761/203-3920.
-Your library user account will also be blocked because if someone else has your account number

-If Lost: Have your UniCard blocked immediately. they could use the public OLAF places to check out books using your account.
+Your library user account will also be blocked because if someone else has your account number they could use the public OLAF places to borrow books using your account.